egberts/egberts.github.io-src/content/articles/smtp-bimi-howto.md

 ```

 `; fully validated` means that your domain demonstrated par excellence.
-`; unsigned answer` is a muted way of saying, nothing you have read so far will be safe from any imposters of this domain.
+`; unsigned answer` is a muted way of saying, nothing you have read so far will be safe from any impostors of this domain.

 Check out BIMI1 TXT using `delv`.